-We have discussed cycle detection for directed graph.
+We have discussed cycle detection for the directed graph.
 We have also discussed a union-find algorithm for cycle detection in undirected graphs..
 The time complexity of the union-find algorithm is O(ELogV).
-Like directed graphs, we can use DFS to detect cycle in an undirected graph in O(V+E) time.
-We have discussed DFS based solution for cycle detection in undirected graph.
+Like directed graphs, we can use DFS to detect a cycle in an undirected graph in O(V+E) time.
+We have discussed DFS based solution for cycle detection in an undirected graph.

 Time Complexity: The program does a simple BFS Traversal of graph and graph is represented using adjacency list.
 So the time complexity is O(V+E)

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.
 To complete your preparation from learning a language to DS Algo and many more, please refer Complete Interview Preparation Course.

 In case you wish to attend live classes with industry experts, please refer Geeks Classes Live